jundsp/VAE-BSS/README.md

 ### Installation

 Install the python packages listed in the "requirements.txt" file in the main directory of this repository.
-You can do so by executing the following command:
+This can be done manually or with the following steps:

 1. Open the unix shell (terminal for mac users)
 2. Change working directory to 'vae-bss-master'